UniversalDependencies/docs/validation.md

 [Line                   16]: Spurious morphological feature: 'ind_pres_3s=y'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 ...suppressing further errors regarding Morpho
 [Line                   9077]: Column FORM is not allowed to contain whitespace: '1 209'
+[Line                   9077]: Column LEMMA is not allowed to contain whitespace: '1 209'
 [Line                   96091]: Column FORM is not allowed to contain whitespace: '3 000'
+[Line                   96091]: Column LEMMA is not allowed to contain whitespace: '3 000'
 [Line                   179438]: Column FORM is not allowed to contain whitespace: '2 278'
 [Line                   179438]: Column LEMMA is not allowed to contain whitespace: '2 278'
 [Line                   179451]: Column FORM is not allowed to contain whitespace: ' 1 345'